Planning | Santa Clara Valley Water

 Planning

-To ensure an adequate and reliable supply of high-quality water, the water district has partnered with cities and water retailers in Santa Clara County to develop recycled and purified water supplies.
-In calendar year 2017, about five percent of the county’s total water use consisted of recycled water, and was used primarily for landscaping, agriculture and industrial activities.
+To ensure an adequate and reliable supply of high-quality water, Valley Water has partnered with cities and water retailers in Santa Clara County to develop recycled and purified water supplies.
+In calendar year 2023, about five percent of the county’s total water use consisted of recycled water, and was used primarily for landscaping, agriculture and industrial activities.

 There are four individual Recycled Water Systems (RWS) providing service in Santa Clara County.
 These systems receive recycled water from a single Producer (City of Sunnyvale, Palo Alto Regional Water Quality Control Plant (RWQCP), South Bay Water Recycling (SBWR), and South County Regional Wastewater Authority(SCRWA)).